 Trinidad and Tobago - eCommerceTrinidad and Tobago - eCommerce

-While ecommerce is growing, it is still not widely used by local retailers in TT, many of whom may not have websites or rely on Facebook or other social media platforms.
+While e-commerce is growing, it is still not widely used by local retailers in TT, many of whom may not have websites and instead rely on Facebook or other social media platforms.
 Even when e-commerce is available by local retailers, TT consumers generally prefer to shop online at U.S. stores for better quality, variety, and price.
-The government estimates that TT consumers spend approximately US$500 million annually on U.S. purchases via e-commerce.
+The government estimates that TT consumers spend approximately $500 million annually on U.S. purchases via e-commerce.
 The United States is the top market where online purchases are made.
 There are approximately 10 Trinidad and Tobago retailers offering e-commerce to the local population.
 There were just five retailers a few years ago, signaling increasing growth in the sector.

-Despite the fact that Amazon does not teliver to TT, and customers must have the products delivered to a U.S. address then forwarded, the preferred online retailer in Trinidad and Tobago is Amazon due to the quality, variety and return policy.
+Despite the fact that Amazon does not deliver to TT (requiring customers to have the products delivered to a U.S. address and then forwarded), it is the preferred online retailer in Trinidad and Tobago due to the quality, variety and return policy.
 Very little B2B e-commerce exists in Trinidad and Tobago.
 Online payment is growing but still remains low.
 The shortage of foreign exchange has forced banks to limit the amount of U.S. currency each person can obtain.
 Mobile e-commerce exists in Trinidad and Tobago but is rare.

 Trinidad and Tobago eCommerce Industry Trade Development and Promotion eCommerce